Fanen-Asher/Git_Lab_Support-Engineer-Assessment/Git_Lab_Assessment.md

 ## A user is complaining that it's taking a long time to load a page on our web application.
 In your own words, write down and discuss the possible cause(s) of the slowness.
 Also describe how you would begin to troubleshoot this issue?

 ## Answer Response:
 when a user reports that an application is loading slowly this could be from various factors in the application, server, or database.
-It's always good to look at the end to end system architecture stack to have a feel of where the issue could be coming from.
+It's always good to look at the end to end system architecture flow stack to have a feel of where the issue could be coming from.

 ## Possible system layers the issue could stem from:

 ### Database:
-depending on the RDBMs used which could be MySQL, Oracle or MSSQL the possible issues could be **indexing issues** on frequently querried tables, **unoptimized queries** which may take time to execute or in some case lead to DB locks
+depending on the RDBMs used which could be MySQL, Oracle or MSSQL the possible issues could be **indexing issues** on frequently querried tables, **unoptimized queries** which may take time to execute or in some case lead to Database lock.

 ### Servers:
 the server may be maxing out of key resources such as RAM and CPU or there could be some external network communication issues when trying to reach some third party APIs that could be slow.

 ### Web Application and Web server:
-The web server might not have enough workers or threads to handle concurrent requests or no caching inplace for database communication of stateful request.
+The web server might not have enough workers or threads to handle concurrent requests or no caching inplace for database communication or stateful request.

 ### External dependencies:
-Third party APIs could be slow or i some cases DNS resolution problems.
+Third party APIs could be slow or in some cases DNS resolution problems.

 ### Troubleshooting Steps

-Comfirm the experience: accessing the page yourself and also check is issue is consistent or intermittent as this could guide on what to check next
+Comfirm the experience: accessing the page yourself and also check if issue is consistent or intermittent as this could guide on what to check next

 ### Check Server performance:
-can use monitoring tools such as BM truesight or AppDynamics to check server resource utilization or even log on to the server box and run commands such as **top**, **vmstats**, **df -h** to check memory, storage or CPU utilization
+can use available monitoring tools such as BMC truesight or AppDynamics to check server resource utilization or even log on to the server box and run commands such as **top**, **vmstats**, **df -h** to check memory, storage or CPU utilization metrics

 ### Web service:
 can also check web server(IIS, Apache, Nginx etc) logs to see possible trace of transactions and destinations

 ### database:
-check long running queries and see if their are possible optimization and even kill some queries so that they can be re-initiated. eg SHOW PROCESSLIST on MySQL or other commands for different databases.
+check long running queries and see if there are possible optimization to be done and if possible you may need to kill some long running queries so that they can be re-initiated. eg SHOW PROCESSLIST on MySQL or other commands for different databases can show long running queries or sessions on the database.

 ### Web Application:
 possible profiling of the application using the MVC framework